 First and Second TLD periods

-Active duty personnel placed on TLD by their MTF are in a medically restricted status and cannot perform specific tasks as indicated on member’s medical evaluation board write-up.
+Active duty and full-time support personnel placed on TLD by their MTF are in a medically restricted status and cannot perform specific tasks as indicated on member’s medical evaluation board write-up.
 An MTF that has convening authority may approve TLD for the 1st and 2nd periods only for a maximum of 12 months combined.
 MILPERSMAN Article 1306-1200 refers.